top of page

 Getting interviewed by a music blog or podcast can be an exciting and powerful way to connect with your audience.
-These interviews give fans an intimate look into who you are—not just as an artist, but as a person.
-They're also a great tool to promote your music, expand your reach, and deepen your connection with your community.
+These interviews give fans an intimate look into who you are—not just as an artist but as a person.
+They are also a great tool to promote your music, expand your reach and deepen your connection with your community.

-But here's the truth: a poorly handled interview can do more harm than good.
-A slip-up can lead to misunderstandings, backlash, or just a missed opportunity.
-That’s why preparation is key.
+But here is the truth: a poorly handled interview can do more harm than good.
+A slip-up can lead to misunderstandings, backlash or just a missed opportunity, which is why preparation is key.
 Below are some practical tips to help you approach music interviews with confidence and clarity.

 Every interview is a chance to shape how people see you.
 Even if the questions seem dull or repetitive, treat each answer as an opportunity to reinforce your story.
 Media features act as third-party endorsements—people often trust what’s said about you more than what you say about yourself.